-The next step is to find out the appropriate subject code from the Time Table.
+The next step is to find out the approriate subject code from the Time Table.
 Now encode the Test Booklet Series, Subject Code and the Roll Number in the circles provided for this purpose.
-Do the encoding with H.B.
-Pencil.
+Do the encoding with black ball pen.
 The name of the Centre need not be encoded.

-Writing and encoding of Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same.
+Writing and encoding of Test Booklet Series is to be done after receiving the Test Booklet and confirming the Booklet Series from the same

-For subject paper I of 'A' Test Booklet Series you have to encode the subject code, which is 01.
-Do it thus,
+For English paper of 'A' Test Booklet Series you have to encode the subject code, which is 01.
+Do it thus.